PrincetonUniversity/intro_ml_libs/jax/README.md

 $ bash install_jax_tigergpu.sh | tee jax.log
 ```

 For Traverse and Adroit, use `--cuda_compute_capabilities 7.0` instead of 6.0.
 You also may need to use different modules.
-On Adroit use `#SBATCH --gres=gpu:tesla_v100:1`.
 On Traverse it may be necessary to use stable releases instead of the master branch on github.
 JAX does not formally support the POWER architecture.

 If you do a pip install instead of building from source on TigerGPU then you will encounter the following error when you try to import jax: